rubyforgood/human-essentials/README.md

    - Follow one of these guides: [MacOSX](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-macos), [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-18-04).
      - Do you develop on Windows?
 We'd love to hear (and for you to submit a PR explaining) how you do it. 🙏🏻
    - Create a `database.yml` file on `config/` directory with your database configurations.
 You can also copy the existing files called [`database.yml.example`](config/database.yml.example) and [`.env.example`](.env.example) and change the credentials.
+3. Clone the project and switch to its directory
-3. Run `bin/setup`
+4. Run `bin/setup`
-4. Run `bin/start` and visit http://localhost:3000/ to see the human essentials page.
+5. Run `bin/start` and visit http://localhost:3000/ to see the human essentials page.
-5. Login as a sample user with these default credentials (which also work for [staging](https://staging.humanessentials.app/)):
+6. Log in as a sample user with these default credentials (which also work for [staging](https://staging.humanessentials.app/)):

 <details>
   <summary> Super Users 🦸🏽‍♀️ </summary>